br101/horst/README.md

 * Automatically adds and removes monitor interface

 `horst` is a Linux program and can be used on any wireless LAN interface which supports monitor mode.
-The latest stable version is 5.0 from June 30 2016.
+The latest stable version is 5.0 from July 01 2016.

 ## Building